openclimatefix/metoffice_ec2/README.md

 To do development, please run this command within the `metoffice_ec2` conda environment:

-`conda install flake8 jedi mypy`
+`conda install black flake8 isort jedi mypy`

+Format the code with `black metoffice_ec2 scripts`.

+Check coding style with `flake8`.

+Fix import order with `isort -rc .`.

-Run static type checking with `mypy --ignore-missing-imports --follow-imports=silent *.py` in the `metoffice_ec2/` directory.
+Run static type checking with `mypy metoffice_ec2 scripts`.

-Check coding style with `flake8`

 `jedi` is for auto-completion (and other things) in IDEs.